andriustheviking/unreal-notes/unreal-multiplayer.md

 ### Seamless Transition Map

-- Seamless Travel has a Transition Map configured in `UGameMapsSettings::TransitionMap`
+- Seamless Travel has a **Transition Map** configured in `UGameMapsSettings::TransitionMap`

 - Empty by default

 - Transition maps are required due to a Map always needing to be instanced, and Large maps can overload the memory.

 - To enable, set `AGameMode::bUseSeamlessTravel = true`

+- Can set default transition map in Project Settings

 ### Seamless Actor Persistence